jeanlucaslima/jeanlucaslima/README.md

 ## What I am looking for

-I really dig projects that really value user experience first.
-I love all phases of a project, from a napkin idea to scaling a project to thousands of users.
-Some technologies I'm looking forward to work with:

-* Go
-* JavaScript
+I really dig projects that want to make user lives better.
+Doesn't really matter if it's an early stage or more mature project.
+I'm always happy to talk, even if just for an opinion.

-I'm also open to collaborate in open source projects!
+~I'm also open to collaborate in open source projects!~ Currently I'm dedicated to a new project.

 ## What I'm up to right now

-* Open up for new projects :-)
+* Right now I'm being CTO at a Brazilian startup called [Dei Um Tempo](https://deiumtempo.com) where we help people get rid of unwanted habits.

 ## How to reach me
-Reach me through my e-mail address, and/or through [linkedin](https://www.linkedin.com/in/jeanlucaslima/), or [twitter](https://twitter.com/aleattorium).
+Reach me through my e-mail address, through [linkedin](https://www.linkedin.com/in/jeanlucaslima/), and/or [twitter](https://twitter.com/aleattorium).